hbludworth/firebase-template/README.md

 First, you must add your public Firebase configuration object to the frontend code.
 This can be found at `/packages/frontend/src/firebase.ts`.
 This will allow for your frontend app to properly manage user sessions, refresh tokens, etc.

 Next, you must provide the backend code with your private Firebase configuration JSON file.
 This should be done in a way that keeps the code private so that it is not committed to a publicly-accessible repository.
 This can be added to the backend firebase configuration file found at `/packages/backend/src/firebase.ts`.
-In the template, I have opted to store the private JSON file in a private AWS S3 bucket.
-It is retrieved by the server on startup using the command line's current AWS profile.
-You can choose to implement the private JSON configuration object however you wish.
+In the template, I have opted to store the configuration as an environment variable in the `.env` file, but you can choose to implement the private JSON configuration object however you wish.

 Finally, you must add connection details for your MongoDB database.
 In the file found at `/packages/backend/src/connection.ts` you can see that the MongoDB username, password, and hostname are accessed via environment variables.
 For your purposes, make sure to provide environment variables using `.env` files or some other method.
 These details should be kept private.